Testing for Syphilis

 To figure out how to know why, how, where, and when to take a test for syphilis, why don't we take a look at the health problem more completely and be familiar with its qualities.

 There are actually four stages of syphilis infection.
 An infected person will possibly not exhibit certain symptoms at the very initial phase and will generally ignore and pay no attention to it in a few days.
-He or she will probably only be reminded about the bacteria one more time when the far more critical signs and symptoms surface.
+He or she will probably only be reminded of the bacteria one more time when the far more critical signs and symptoms surface.

 The very first stage of syphilis comes up at least fourteen days after a man or woman contracts the illness.
 It normally endures about ninety days.
 For this interval, an individual can get skin sores referred to as chancres.
-Chancres can develop on any part of the body, but they are certainly more common in the nether areas like the scrotum, anus, penis, vagina, and occasionally the mouth.
+Chancres can develop on any part of the body, but they are certainly more common in the nether areas of the scrotum, anus, penis, vagina, and occasionally the mouth.
 They are not very painful and will fade away in around 3 to 4 weeks.
-This really does not imply that you are cured from syphilis.
+This really does not imply that you are cured of syphilis.
 The bacteria remain there and you need to do something about them immediately.
 If not dealt with, the sickness will move on to the second stage.

 The second stage has been regarded as being the stage when syphilis is quite contagious.
-It is when the illness commences to scatter around the body.
+It is when the illness commences scattering around the body.
 The signs and symptoms comprise of fever, skin breakouts, hair loss, loss of weight, soreness of the lymph nodes, severe headaches, appetite loss, and muscle and joint pains.
 If not treated, the infection will go to the latent stage.

 The latent stage does not seriously have any kind of visible symptoms.
 To help you to determine whether you still have the sickness, you need to have a blood test for syphilis.
 Instantaneous treatment has to be completed so that going to the final and terminal stage will be avoided.